Newly Diagnosed

 On May 25th, 2015, the ASCO Post published Josh Mailman's article on living with a rare cancer.

-"No one ever expects to hear the words "you have cancer," but over the course of the day, over 5,000 people in the United States are given that news.1 I first heard those words in the summer of 2007 and have been living with cancer ever since.
-At the time of my diagnosis, I knew this would forever change my life and my family's life, but it has done so in ways I could hardly have imagined.
+"No one ever expects to hear the words 'you have cancer,' but over the course of the day, over 5,000 people in the United States are given that news.1 I first heard those words in the summer of 2007 and have been living with cancer ever since.
+At the time of my diagnosis, I knew this would forever change my and my family's lives, but it has done so in ways I could hardly have imagined.
 Little did I know that my life would be transformed into two of Dr. Seuss' books—Did I Ever Tell You How Lucky You Are? and Oh, The Places You'll Go.
 Let me explain."

-To read the complete article visit the ASCO Post by clicking here.
+1 To read the complete article, visit the ASCO Post by clicking here.